krisbock/azureml-workshop-2020/1-workspace-concepts/1-setup-compute.md

 To run through this workshop, you will need an Azure subscription and an Azure ML workspace.
 See instructions on how to create a workspace [here](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-manage-workspace) and make sure to select `Enterprise` edition.

+:star: If you want to have this workshop go smooth, then:

+- Name your AzureML workspace `aml-workshop`
+- Name the resource group of the workshop `aml-workshop`

 ![](images/create_workspace.png)

 Navigate to [`https://ml.azure.com/`](https://ml.azure.com/) and select your newly created workspace.